MalcolmTann/Flyo-Landing-Page/README.md

 ### Continued development

 - I want to continue learning and familiarizing myself with new technologies and frameworks to keep up to date with the fast-paced and evolving tech industry.

+- I always want to be improving my skillset in JavaScript, as it is the most universial front-end language that will help me excel the most in my field of work.

 ### Useful resources